Hands presenting gift

 • Accounting software to record and categorize all of the funding you bring in on GivingTuesday.

-To that last point, if your nonprofit wants to upgrade its accounting software before GivingTuesday or switch from a spreadsheet to a dedicated platform (which is highly recommended), reaching out to an accountant is your best bet.
-Nonprofit financial experts like our team at Jitasa will help you choose the right system and plan for your organization’s needs.
-We’ll even configure it for nonprofit use, since the best accounting solutions on the market—QuickBooks Online, Sage Intacct, and Intuit Enterprise Suite—are designed for businesses and need extra customization to work well for charitable organizations.
+To that last point, if your nonprofit wants to upgrade its accounting tools before GivingTuesday, reaching out to an accountant is your best bet.
+If you partner with Jitasa, we’ll help you choose the right system and subscription plan for your organization’s needs.
+We’ll also configure it for nonprofit use, since the best accounting solutions on the market—QuickBooks Online, Sage Intacct, and Intuit Enterprise Suite—are designed for businesses and will need extra customization to work for your organization.

-You’ve probably heard that you shouldn’t put all of your eggs in one basket when it comes to nonprofit revenue generation as a whole, since having a variety of funding sources leads to greater financial stability and growth potential.
-The same is true for major fundraising initiatives like GivingTuesday—by generating revenue in multiple ways, you’ll be more likely to reach your goal.
-You’ll engage more supporters with different giving preferences and have a stronger safety net in case one source falls short of expectations.
+The number one best practice for your GivingTuesday campaign itself is to diversify your revenue streams.
+By generating revenue in multiple ways, you’ll be more likely to reach your goals because you’ll engage more supporters with different giving preferences and have a stronger safety net in case one source falls short of expectations.

 Individual Donations

-Individual donations make up the bulk of most nonprofits’ funding year-round, but they’ll likely comprise an especially large share of your GivingTuesday revenue.
-Some ways you can collect individual donations on GivingTuesday include:
+As is probably the case year-round, individual donations will almost definitely make up the majority of your GivingTuesday revenue.
+Some ways you can collect individual donations during this particular campaign include:

-• Launching crowdfunding campaigns to raise money for specific needs at your nonprofit.
+• Launching crowdfunding campaigns to raise money for specific organizational needs.

 • Creating a special text-to-give keyword to encourage mobile donations.

-• Mailing fundraising letters to previous donors, ensuring they’ll arrive at least a week before the day so supporters can contribute online or postmark their gifts by GivingTuesday.
+• Mailing fundraising letters to previous donors, ensuring they’ll arrive at least a week in advance so supporters can contribute online or postmark their gifts by GivingTuesday.

 • Running a peer-to-peer fundraiser so loyal supporters can collect contributions from their family and friends on your behalf.